INSPECTION GUIDE

 Items to Check

-Additional protection requirements: Where the current edition of BS 7671 requires protection that was not required when the installation was originally installed (such as RCD protection for socket outlet circuits, 30 mA RCD protection for domestic lighting circuits per Reg 411.3.4 A4:2026, or AFDDs per Reg 421.1.7 A4:2026), has it been assessed and recorded?
-Absence of AFDDs on new or rewired domestic installations is typically coded C3 (Reg 421.1.7 is recommendatory).
+• Additional protection requirements: Where the current edition of BS 7671 requires protection that was not required when the installation was originally installed (30 mA RCD protection for socket-outlets rated not exceeding 32 A per Reg 411.3.3, 30 mA RCD protection for AC final circuits supplying luminaires in domestic premises per Reg 411.3.4, or AFDDs per Reg 421.1.7), has it been assessed and recorded?
+In an ordinary dwelling Reg 421.1.7 only recommends AFDDs, so absence is typically coded C3 at most; in a high rise residential building, HMO, purpose-built student accommodation or care home it is a requirement for socket-outlet circuits rated not exceeding 32 A.

 08 · Inspection Guide